ChrisWhealy/Cordova-Create/README.md

   * `<app name>` is the name of the application seen by the user of the mobile device.

   * `<platform names>` is an optional set of target platforms.
-If this list is omitted, then `cva-create` will look first at the default platforms listed in the Global Configuration file.
-If any platforms are listed in the Local Configuration files, then the local values take precedence over the global values.
+If this list is omitted, then `cva-create` will look first at the default platforms listed in `cva-create.json` in your home directory (known as the Global Configuration file).
+However, if any platforms are listed in the `cva-create.json` file in your project directory (known as the Local Configuration file), then the local values take precedence over the global values.

-  The first three parameters are the same as would be used with the Cordova CLI command `cordova create`.
+  The first three parameters to `cva-create` are exactly the same as would be used with the Cordova CLI command `cordova create`.

-  For instance, if Android and iOS are listed as the default platforms in the Global Configuration file, then to create a Cordova project for both of these platforms called "Thingamajig" in a directory called "thing_1" you would use the following command:
+  For instance, if Android and iOS are listed as the default platforms in the Global Configuration file, then to create a Cordova project for both of these platforms called `Thingamajig` in a directory called `thing_1` you would use the following command:

 	`cva-create thing_1 com.mycorp.thingamajig Thingamajig`